-A secondary amendment to the by-laws provisions will have a substantial and fully intended impact.
-"Exclusive use by-laws" are sometimes registered to give individual owners' sole access to, or use of, a portion of the common property.
-It takes a substantial vote of the owners' corporation-effectively a 75 per cent vote in favour-to pass an exclusive use by-law.
-The laws already provide that, as a consumer protection, during the early life of an owners' corporation when a developer is likely to still have substantial voting control, exclusive use by-laws that would benefit some but not all owners cannot be passed.
-However, there is no restriction in such by-laws being registered with the plan by the developer.
+A secondary amendment to the by-laws provisions will have a substantial and fully-intended impact.
+Exclusive use bylaws are sometimes registered to give individual owners sole access to, or use of, a portion of the common property.
+It takes a substantial vote of the owners corporation, effectively a 75% vote in favour, to pass an exclusive use by-law.
+The laws already provide that, as a consumer protection, during the early life of an owners corporation when a developer is likely to still have substantial voting control, exclusive use by-laws that would benefit some, but not all owners, cannot be passed.
+However, there is no such restriction in such by-laws being registered with the plan itself by the developer.
 To ensure that incoming purchasers are not disadvantaged by not being aware of exclusive use by-laws already in place, disclosure will be required by the vendor.
-Perhaps a developer may have exclusive use by-laws in place with regard to common property parking spaces.
-Those who did not have access to the spaces by virtue of by-laws already in place should obviously know about this in advance.
+Perhaps a developer may have exclusive use by-laws in place in regard to common property parking spaces.
+Those who did not have access to the spaces by by-laws already in place should obviously know about this in advance.
 Purchasers can then receive advice on whether to go ahead with the acquisition.

-There are more than 700 retirement villages operating in New South Wales, and between 40 and 50 of them are strata schemes.
-The Retirement Villages Act and the Strata Schemes Management Act operate in tandem in respect of these villages.
-The overlap of the two sets of laws can sometimes require some careful consideration by older members of the community who are moving out of their family home.
+There are over 700 retirement villages operating in NSW.
+Between 40 and 50 of them are strata schemes.
+The Retirement Villages Act and the Strata Schemes Management Act operate in tandem in respect to these villages.
+The overlap of the two sets of laws can sometimes require some careful consideration by those older members of the community moving out of their family home.
 For instance, both village fees and strata levies are usually payable by residents.
 There are two separate annual budget processes and individual annual meetings.

-Sometimes both village rules and strata by-laws apply.
-At present, prospective residents of retirement villages must be given a package of information by the village operator to help them decide whether to move into a particular village.
-The amendments in the bill will ensure that those contemplating entry to a strata retirement village will also be provided with the necessary information about strata levies payable and other relevant strata information to assist in making their choice.
+Sometimes there are both village rules and strata by-laws that apply.

+Prospective residents of retirement villages must already be given a package of information by the village operator to help them in their decision whether to move in to a particular village.
+The amendments included in the Bill will ensure that those contemplating entry to a strata retirement village will also be provided with the necessary information about strata levies payable and other relevant strata information to assist in making their choice.

-The last substantial reform provided in this bill's package of amendments relates to a regulation-making power to exclude certain strata schemes from the dispute resolution mechanisms should it ever be found to be desirable.
+The last substantial reform provided in this Bill's package of amendments relates to a Regulation-making power to exclude certain strata schemes from the dispute resolution mechanisms should it ever be found to be desirable.
 This provision is merely to provide sufficient flexibility should it be found appropriate to move certain schemes from the dispute resolution processes available under the Act to other more conventional mechanisms.
 It could be argued that large commercial strata schemes should not be utilising a dispute resolution process fundamentally designed for issues arising in residential buildings.
 It could be held that it is a misuse of resources to have a relatively inexpensive, quick and informal process designed for residential matters to be accessed by wealthy commercial interests.
 While there are no specific plans for any schemes to be excluded at this stage, the new provision will provide the necessary flexibility to deal with any valid concerns that arise in this area.

-The Government concedes that quite extensive regulation-making powers are included in this bill, which might draw some interest from the Legislation Review Committee.
-However, it is considered that none will lead to unreasonable restrictions on personal rights.
+The Government concedes that there are quite extensive Regulation-making powers included in this Bill which might draw some interest from the Legislation Review Committee.
+However, it is considered that none will lead to unreasonable restriction on personal rights.
 They are largely supported by the community and none will be finalised without adequate consultation with relevant interest groups.